Thomas L. Friedman: Israel

 Friedman has been criticized by organizations such as Fairness and Accuracy in Reporting for defending Israeli airstrikes in Lebanon as a form of "educating" Israel's opponents; according to FAIR, Friedman was explicitly endorsing terrorism by Israel against Lebanese and Palestinians.
 Journalist Glenn Greenwald and professor Noam Chomsky also accused Friedman of endorsing and encouraging terrorism by Israeli forces.
+Randa Abdel-Fattah, a Palestinian-Australian academic and writer, has criticized Friedman over the language in an article named "Understanding the Middle East Through the Animal Kingdom".
+These allegations caused controversy at the 2024 Adelaide Writers' Week, with Friedman's scheduled streamed event not going ahead and Friedman saying that he had been uninvited.
+The Adelaide Writers' Week board, however, said that his eventual non-appearance was due to "timing" issues rather than the allegations made by Abdel-Fattah.

 Political reporter Belen Fernandez heavily critiques Friedman's commentary regarding Israel.
 Among other criticisms, Fernandez singles out Friedman's suggestion that Israeli forces were unaware that their allied Lebanese militias carried out the Sabra and Shatila massacre while under their guard, contradicting the assessments of other journalists and observers; his encouragement of strong-armed force by the Israeli army against Palestinians; and his opposition to settlements only on the grounds that they are counter-productive, rather than because they violate international law or cause suffering for Palestinians.
 Fernandez suggests that Friedman is most worried about successfully maintaining Israel's Jewish ethnocracy and actively opposing a "one-man, one-vote" system of democracy.

 Friedman has also come under criticism from supporters of Israel.
-In an op-ed, Yitzhak Benhorin criticized Friedman's alleged suggestion that Israel relinquish territory it had occupied in the 1967 Middle Eastern War.
-Friedman sparked criticism for writing that congressional ovations for Israeli Prime Minister Benjamin Netanyahu were "bought and paid for by the Israel lobby."
+In a February 2011 op-ed, Yitzhak Benhorin criticized Friedman's alleged suggestion that Israel relinquish territory it had occupied in the 1967 Middle Eastern War.
+In December of that year, Friedman also sparked criticism for writing that a standing ovation in Congress for Israeli Prime Minister Benjamin Netanyahu had been "bought and paid for by the Israel lobby."
 A letter from the American Jewish Committee objected that "Public opinion polls consistently show a high level of American ... support for and identification with Israel.
 This indicates that the people's elected representatives are fully reflecting the will of the voters."
 Friedman responded to criticism by writing: "In retrospect I probably should have used a more precise term like 'engineered' by the Israel lobby – a term that does not suggest grand conspiracy theories that I don't subscribe to."

-Friedman hailed the Trump-brokered peace agreement between Israel and the United Arab Emirates as "exactly what Trump said it was in his tweet: a 'HUGE breakthrough.
-In July 2023, as the Netanyahu’s government proposed new laws leading to judicial reform intended to limit the powers of Israel’s Supreme Court, Friedman wrote an opinion piece supporting the Biden government’s changing diplomatic approach toward Israel.
-Following the outbreak of the Gaza war, Friedman urged Israel against military over-reach and further settlement expansions, saying to do so otherwise would risk destabilizing the region and the US-Israel alliance.
+In 2020, Friedman hailed the Trump-brokered peace agreement between Israel and the United Arab Emirates as "exactly what Trump said it was in his tweet: a 'HUGE breakthrough.
+In July 2023, as the Netanyahu government proposed new laws leading to judicial reform intended to limit the powers of Israel's Supreme Court, Friedman wrote an opinion piece supporting the Biden administration's changing diplomatic approach toward Israel.
+Following the outbreak of the Gaza war, Friedman urged Israel against military overreach and further settlement expansions, saying to do so otherwise would risk destabilizing the region and the US–Israel alliance.